NateTheGreatt/bitECS/README.md

 ```

-The enter-query hook is called when an entity's components matches the query:
+The enter-query hook is called when an entity's components match the query:
 ```js
 enterQuery(world, movementQuery, eid => {})
 ```

-The exit-query hook is called when an entity's components no longer matches the query:
+The exit-query hook is called when an entity's components no longer match the query:
 ```js
 exitQuery(world, movementQuery, eid => {})
 ```